zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 - `leaveStatus`: Number.
 The exit status.
   - `0`: A normal exit, indicating that the recording service exits after the recording ends and the recorded files are uploaded.
   - `1`: An abnormal exit.
 An abnormal exist occurs when, for example, a parameter is incorrectly set.

+### <a name="12"></a>12 session_failover

+`eventType` 12 indicates that the cloud recording service has enabled the high availability mechanism, where the fault processing center automatically switches to a new server within 90 seconds to resume the service. `details` includes the following fields:

+- `msgName`: String.
+The message name, `session_failover`.
+- `newUid`: Number.
+A randomly-generated recording UID.
+After the high availability mechanism is enabled and the service is switched to a new server, the service rejoins the channel with a randomly-generated recording UID, abandoning the old one.

 ###  <a name="30"></a>30 uploader_started